Edith Cowan University (ECU) provides the ideal learning environment for people who want to reach their potential.

 Established in 1991, ECU took the opportunity to reshape the way higher education is delivered in a distinctive and inspiring campus environment.

 ECU courses are developed in consultation with industry, and teaching staff have extensive industry experience and networks.
 It’s why ECU students can expect placement opportunities, fieldwork, practicums and networking events as part of their studies.

-This approach has been rewarded with five star ratings for teaching quality, graduate satisfaction and generic skills six years in a row in the Good Universities Guide.
+This approach has been rewarded with five-star ratings for teaching quality over the past seven years, along with consistently high ratings for graduate satisfaction and generic skills, as reported in the Good Universities Guide.

 ECU’s world-class research strives to make a difference to the community in Western Australia and beyond.
 ECU focuses on working with our communities, business and government organisations to solve real-world problems.

 The University was named after Edith Dirksey Cowan, the first woman to be elected to an Australian Parliament.
 Her life was dedicated to the belief that education was the key to growth, change and improvement in society.